-To address the aforementioned shortcoming, later REWS estimation studies, incorporating the rotor acceleration information in their framework, arose in the literature.
-In Bossanyi (2000), the REWS estimate is obtained by firstly estimating the aerodynamic torque by reformulation of torque balance drivetrain dynamics, which account for rotor acceleration and drivetrain inertial information.
+To address the aforementioned shortcoming, later REWS estimation studies incorporating rotor acceleration information in their framework arose in the literature.
+In Bossanyi (2000), the REWS estimate is obtained by first estimating the aerodynamic torque by reformulating torque balance drivetrain dynamics, which account for rotor acceleration and drivetrain inertial information.
 Then, given a priori knowledge of the aerodynamic torque coefficient table, it is possible to deduce the information on the wind speed.
-The work of Van Engelen and Van der Hooft (2003) and Boukhezzar and Siguerdidjane (2011) adopt a similar estimation approach, where for the wind speed estimate solver, the Newton-Raphson algorithm, being an iterative single-(time)step method, is utilized.
-In Ortega et al. (2013), an Immersion and Invariance method for the wind

-- 45 speed estimation is employed and its global convergence guarantee is provided.
-This method seeks to nullify the error between measured rotor speed and its estimate, the latter being the integrated difference between (inertia-scaled) generator torque and aerodynamic torque estimate, by a proportional compensator (plus an integrator, as extended by Liu et al. (2022)).
+The work of Van Engelen and Van der Hooft (2003) and Boukhezzar and Siguerdidjane (2011) adopts a similar estimation approach, where for the wind speed estimate solver, the Newton-Raphson algorithm, being an iterative single-(time)step method, is utilized.
+In Ortega et al. (2013), an immersion and invariance method for the wind speed estimation is employed, and its global convergence guarantee is provided.
+This method seeks to nullify the error between measured rotor speed and its estimate, with the latter being the integrated difference between the (inertia-scaled) generator torque and the aerodynamic torque estimate, using a proportional compensator (and an integrator, as extended by Liu et al., 2022).
 Having canceled the rotor speed estimation error, the wind speed estimate is then obtained in a continuous manner.
-The continuous method, in comparison with the iterative method, is considered to be a multiple-time-step solving scheme. - 50 Nevertheless, stability analysis of the continuous solver following a discretization has remained unaddressed, to the best of the authors' knowledge.
+The continuous method, in comparison with the iterative method, is considered to be a multiple-time-step solving

+Nevertheless, stability analysis of the continuous solver following a discretization has remained unaddressed, to the best of the authors' knowledge.
 Moreover, the performance comparison between the two wind speed estimation solving methods has received little attention in the literature.

-With regard to the aerodynamic torque or power estimator, the work of Østergaard et al. (2007) is of particular interest.
-Two ways to obtain the aerodynamic torque estimate are studied therein, namely by (filtered) numerical derivative or by state estimation.
-The former is associated with the numerical differentiating method used to obtain rotor acceleration estimate from measured rotor speed.
-This provides a necessary 'ingredient' to reconstruct aerodynamic torque given a priori inertia information and generator torque input.
+With regard to the aerodynamic torque (or power estimator), the work of Østergaard et al. (2007) is of particular interest.
+Two ways to obtain the aerodynamic torque estimate are studied therein, namely (filtered) numerical derivative and state estimation.
+The former is associated with the numerical differentiating method used to obtain the rotor acceleration estimate from measured rotor speed.
+This provides a necessary "ingredient" to reconstruct aerodynamic torque given a priori inertia information and generator torque input.
 The latter method provides two cascaded observers.
 The inner loop estimates the unmeasurable turbine states by Kalman filtering, while the outer one estimates the aerodynamic torque by a proportional-integral compensator structure.
-Although performance comparisons of both methods are provided, little attention was paid
+Although performance comparisons of both methods are provided, little attention was paid to the effect of noisy measurements on the aerodynamic torque estimators, which might deteriorate the ensuing wind speed estimation.
+To facilitate calibration of wind speed estimation by state estimation, the work of Moustakis et al. (2019) proposed a machine-learningbased Bayesian optimization approach.
+Nonetheless, since it remained unclear how to properly tune such a wind speed estimator, a Bayesian optimization approach, which is a global optimization machine learning algorithm, was adopted in the study.